Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Fetching_data_with_useQuery.md

 Note that ==**query keys act as dependencies for your query functions**.
 Adding dependent variables to your query key will ensure that queries are cached independently, and that any time a variable changes, *queries will be refetched automatically* (depending on your `staleTime` settings).==

+### Treat the query key like a dependency array

+I am referring to the dependency array of the [`useEffect`](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect) hook here, which I assume you are familiar with.

+Why are these two similar?
+Because ==React Query will trigger a re-fetch whenever the query key changes==.
+So when we pass a variable parameter to our `queryFn`, we almost always want to fetch data when that value changes.

+Imagine that our UI displays a list of todos along with a filter option.
+We would have some _local state_ to store that filtering, and as soon as the user changes their selection, we would _update that local state, and React Query will automatically trigger the refetch for us, because the query key changes_.
+We are thus **keeping the user's filter selection *in sync* with the query function**, which is very similar to what a dependency array represents for `useEffect`.
+I don't think I have ever passed a variable to the `queryFn` that was *not* part of the `queryKey`, too.

 ## Query Functions (`queryFn`)

 A query function can be literally ==any function that **returns a Promise**==.
 The Promise that is returned should either ==**resolve the data** or **throw an error**==.